bulla-network/factoring-contracts/audit_documentation.md

     - deposits funds into the pool in exchange for pool shares
     - must be allowed via depositPermissions
     - gets the equivalent amount of shares per the capital account / total number of shares
+    - the accrued interest of active invoices is added to the capital account for deposits, but not for redemptions.
+So this interest is priced in to deposits, but not realized until invoices are paid.
+This is to prevent gamification.
     - an attachment can be associated with the deposit for legal compliance reasons.

 - redeem